Specialist home support for adults whose needs have outgrown ordinary care.

 Most families don’t contact us because they need care.
 They contact us because something isn’t working.

-Perhaps support has broken down again.
-Perhaps your son or daughter still relies on you for everything.
-Perhaps anxiety is making daily life smaller and smaller.
-Perhaps previous agencies have come and gone, and you are tired of explaining the same story to a new face every week.
+Maybe the support you had has broken down again.
+Your son or daughter may still rely on you for everything.
+Anxiety could be making daily life smaller and smaller.
+Or perhaps agencies have come and gone, and you are tired of explaining the same story to a new face every week.

-And perhaps, quietly, you have begun to think about what happens when you are no longer able to provide this support yourself.
+And quietly, you have begun to wonder what happens when you are no longer able to provide this support yourself.

-If any of that sounds familiar, you are not alone — and you do not have to have it all worked out before you call us.
+If any of that sounds familiar, you’re not alone — and you don’t need to have it all worked out before you call us.
 The first conversation is confidential, unhurried, and commits you to nothing.

 How can we help?